 The last chapter in this set, by Sonja Babic and Kyle Talbot, two doctoral students at the University of Graz, extends the scope of language teaching psychology beyond the demarcation lines set by the work/life and work/retirement boundaries.
 The authors take a cue from Rebecca Oxford et al.’s (2018) call for more research on third age language educators.
 By drawing on data from interviews with third age language teachers and teacher educators, they raise awareness of the fact that many language education professionals continue to make valuable professional contributions after retirement age.
 Their study highlights how each of the participants navigated the micro-transition between personal- and work-life cycles, and the macro-transition between working- and retirement lives.
 The authors also make a cogent case for further study of this unique population, which has only recently began to receive empirical attention, and point at the implications such research can have for enhancing the wellbeing of these teachers and teacher educators.

-With the addition of these three chapters in the collection, the edited volume now consists of 13 extremely interesting chapters that challenge established ways of thinking about language education (as the editor, I am probably biased, but I hope you will agree with me after you have read the brief presentations I’ve been posting in this blog).
+With the addition of these three chapters in the collection, Challenging Boundaries in Language Education now consists of 13 extremely interesting chapters that question established ways of thinking about language teaching and learning (as the editor, I am probably biased, but I hope you will agree with me after you have read the brief presentations I’ve been posting in this blog).
 You can read more about these chapters in the posts below:

 - Challenging Boundaries: Extending English Language Teaching Theory